jenschr/LittleESPServer/README.md

 # LittleESPServer
 A simple webserver for Internet of Things + Arduino/Teensy.

 I've looked around to find a simple and solid setup for using the ESP8266 module to provide wifi for my Arduino projects.
 What I want is to type a few lines of code and then have access to the web or a simple web server.
 In lack of other solutions, I came up with this and I use it for some of my own projects.

-If it's useful to others - feel free to use it.
+I know it's fully possible to use the Arduino IDE and program the ESP8266 chip directly using Open Source software, but all I'm interested in for the moment is to use the standard firmware and AT command set via Serial (UART).

-I made this because I use it for my own stuff.
+I made this because I use it for my own projects.
+If it's useful to others - feel free to use it according to the MIT license.
 If you choose to use it and your stuff fails, don't blame me.
-I do however appreciate pull requests to fix/improve stuff.
-The more formal License is below:
+I do however appreciate pull requests to fix/improve the codebase.

 # Version history